Skip to content

 • We don't sell your data.
 We show non-intrusive ads in the feed through Google AdMob, but we don't sell your data and we don't share your usuals, friends, or messages with advertisers.

 • You control your data.
-View it in-app, delete your account anytime, opt out of personalized ads, and we'll honor data requests.
+View it in-app, delete your account anytime, and we'll honor data requests.
+We only show non-personalized ads.

 • Real humans answer.
 Email us at [email protected] with any privacy question.